yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 5. (OPTIONAL) If you have games or game data stored on your sd card, copy the `Nintendo` folder of your sd card into `%YUZU_DIR%/sdmc`.

 # Dump Prod.keys and Title.keys
 6. We will now dump your `prod.keys` and `title.keys` for decryption of your game files.
-Before you return your SD card to your Switch, place the `Lockpick.nro` you downloaded earlier from the requisties into the `switch` folder of your SD card.
+Before you return your SD card to your Switch, place the `Lockpick.nro` you downloaded earlier from the prerequisites into the `switch` folder of your SD card.
     - 6a.
 Reboot your Nintendo Switch into RCM mode, and reconnect it to your computer.
     - 6b.
 Run TegraRCMGui, and in the `Payload` tab of TegraRCMGui, click on the folder icon and navigate to the `Lockpick_RCM` file you downloaded earlier from the prerequisites.
     - 6c.
 There may be a message on your Switch to `Reboot to Sept...`, Press `Power` or `Vol +/-`